Saudi Arabia’s shock win over Argentina reverberates beyond World Cup

 It was, simply, an awesome moment.

 And that is something worth reflecting on when it comes to results like this.
-There’s only so much you can reduce it to maths.
+There’s only so far you can reduce it to maths.
 It is ultimately about something bigger, beyond quantifying, which is the emotion of it all.

 That was what the Lusail Stadium radiated.
 With tens of thousands of supporters from both countries, it was perhaps this World Cup’s first proper football occasion.